Segniko/Web-Final-Project/README.md

 # Project Description

 Style Hub is a modern full-stack modern E-commerce website that allows the user to shop for products online and make purchases.
-It will have categories for men, women, and electronics.
+It will have categories for men, women, and accessories(electronics).
 The overall Page structure and Tech Stack looks like this:

 # Tech Stack
 - HTML, CSS, Javascript, Node/Express.js, PostgreSQL, Bootstrap